Afri-Dev/Final-Year-Project-STEM---SDG-3-/documentation.md

 - Detailed statistics tracking
 - Badge showcase with unlock status
 - Direct navigation to settings
+- **Accurate streak visualization** showing completed days of the current week
+- **Real-time streak data** fetched from the database
+- **Pull-to-refresh** functionality to update streak information

+**Streak Visualization:**
+The profile page displays a visual calendar showing the user's login activity for the current week.
+Each day is represented with:
+- Day abbreviation (Mon, Tue, Wed, etc.)
+- Circular indicator that is colored when the user logged in on that day
+- Checkmark icon for completed days
+- Disabled appearance for days when the user did not log in

+The streak calculation accurately tracks consecutive login days and updates the user's current and longest streak values accordingly.

 ### Settings Screen (`app/settings.tsx`)
 Application configuration and user preferences.